LucaCiucci/differential-rs/doc/main.typ

     generalize for generic dimension
   ]

-  Before going on, we prove a trivial result that is required for @babylon_sqrt might be required in some problems.
-Some algorithms may not be expressed in closed form and, instead, they rely on recursion.
+  This simple result is required for @babylon_sqrt and might be required in some problems.

+  Some algorithms may not be expressed in closed form and, instead, they rely on recursion where the solution is the fixed point of succession.\
   As an example, we might want to apply AD to the result of the Newton algorithm to find roots.
 In this case we have:
   $
   bold(x)_(n+1) = bold(x)_n - J^(-1)(bold(x)_n) space f(bold(x)_n)
   $ <newton-ad-application-example>
   An example is the application is the recursive algorithm described described in @ad-1d-taylor-series[?].

-  In practice, we find that, for _well behaved_ recursive algorithms, AD works as expected. ????????????\

   Intuitively, it might look obvious that AD works for recursive algorithms because we are just taking the Taylor expansion of the function and, be it recursive or not, the Taylor expansion should always provide us a valid approximation of the function.\
   On the other hand, one might think that, while the central value converges, its is not guaranteed that the Taylor expansion converges (and if so, to what).
 In other words, we want to be sure that AD does not produce any "sawtooth" pattern.

-  Before going on with implementation, we want to make sure that AD works for recursive algorithms that might emerge both in the implementation or in the usage of AD.

-  #todo[
-    reference @well-behaved-differentiable-algorithm
-  ]

-  What all these algorithms have in common is that they can be expressed as a recursive succession. ???????????\
   Let's consider the parameter-dependant recursive succession:
   $
   a_(n + 1) = f(a_n, p)